DylanLawless/labbook/README.md

 You could delete it every so often if there are so many entries to become large, or modify the ".quicklog.sh" script to delete everything except the last line, i.e. "tail -1".
 However, I will probably write something to read and summarise the log frequency and print a github-like plot in the labbook to see how frequently you add quicklogs.

+Add this to your ~/.bash_profile \
+alias clq="sh ~/labbook/.quicklog.sh

+Then from your terminal simply add a quick entry using the command:\
+"clq" (which stands for captain's log quick).